Pylxyr/PyxeeBot/README.md

 </div>

 A self-hosted Discord music bot built with [discord.py](https://github.com/Rapptz/discord.py), yt-dlp, and aiosqlite.
-Designed to run well on a single-core, 1 GB RAM VPS (tested on both Oracle Cloud's Always Free AMD E2.1.Micro and Google Cloud's Always Free e2-micro, running Ubuntu).
+Designed to run well on a single-core, 1 GB RAM VPS (tested on both Oracle Cloud's Always Free AMD E2.1.Micro and Google Cloud's Always Free e2-micro, running Ubuntu) — or directly on an Android phone via Termux, no VPS required.

 ## Contents